 Instructions

 - Move oven rack to middle position and heat oven to 325°F. Drizzle 2 tablespoon of the olive oil into a 9x13" baking dish.
 Spread half of the garlic in the baking pan.
-Arrange tomato slices in the baking pan.
+Arrange the tomato slices in the baking pan.
 Spread the remaining garlic over the tomatoes and season with a little salt and pepper.
 Drizzle the remaining olive oil over tomatoes and garlic.
 Bake for about an hour and a half until tomatoes are shriveled and beginning to turn black at the edges.
 Remove from oven and cool.

 Notes